rust-lang/blog.rust-lang.org/posts/2020-03-15-docs-rs-opt-into-fewer-targets.md

 ## How can I learn more?

+You can learn more about the change in [the issue proposing it][docs.rs#343] and [the PR with the implementation][docs.rs#632].
+Details on building non-tier-one targets are also available [in the issue requesting the feature][docs.rs#563].

-For more details about targets and what it means to be a tier-one target, see [platform support].
+More information on targets and what it means to be a tier-one target is available in the [platform support] page.
-For details about the change, see the PR: [docs.rs#632].
-For details about the motivation, see [docs.rs#343].
-For details about non-tier-one targets, see [docs.rs#563].

 [docs.rs]: https://docs.rs/
 [crates.io]: https://crates.io/